 Review your home insurance if it covers hurricane-related emergencies.
 Most home insurance policies cover your home for damages caused by natural disasters like hurricanes and storms.
 Check the policy limit and see if it can cover rebuilding your home should the need arise.
 See also if it covers flood damage especially if you live near the coast.

 Being prepared can help you and your family in times of needs and emergencies especially during hurricane season.
-However, if you do encounter water damage from any weather-related issues, contact Water Damage for any water restoration needs for a free quote.
+However, if you do encounter water damage from any weather-related issues, contact Water Damage America for any water restoration needs for a free quote.